-At the hospice
+Care at the hospice

-It can care for up to 19 patients at a time, with most in single rooms, although some are shared.
+We can care for up to 19 patients at a time at the hospice, with most in single rooms, although some are shared.
 All have private toilet facilities.

 Click below to read some first-hand accounts from patients and families who have been cared for and supported at the hospice: